-In accordance with Fresno General Plan Policy MT-2-i, a Transportation (Traffic) Impact Study (TIS) will be required to assess the impacts of proposed development on existing and planned streets.
+In accordance with Fresno General Plan Policy MT-2-I, a Transportaion (Traffic) Impact Study (TIS) will be required to assess the impacts of the new development on existing and planned streets.
 This project represents the full build-out scenario for this road segment.
-These assessments will evaluate the impacts of future development projects by analyzing the study intersections and segments in the vicinity of the project during the AM and PM peak hours for the Existing Conditions; Existing plus Project Conditions; Near Term plus Project Conditions; and, Cumulative Year 2035 plus Project Conditions study scenarios.
+These assessments will evaluate the impacts of future development projects by analyzing the study intersections and segments in the vicinity of the project during the AM and PM peak hours for the Existing Conditions; Existing plus Project Conditions; Near Term Plus Project Conditions; and, Cumulative Year 2035 plus Project Conditions study scenarios.